We’re not just talking about it, we’re doing it. Major new developments happening right now include:

-The Vista development is the country’s largest zero-carbon housing development situated just 10 minutes walk from the city centre and is a showcase scheme for environmental resilience and Peterborough’s ability to deliver major projects.
+The Vista development on the city’s South Bank is the country’s largest zero-carbon housing development situated just 10 minutes walk from the city centre and is a showcase scheme for environmental resilience and Peterborough’s ability to deliver major projects.

 The £10m Future Business Centre near the city centre is a flagship development for our region helping set us apart.
 The Centre provides space and support to enterprising businesses and individuals who are looking to make a positive impact on people or planet.

 The New University Technical College will begin offering courses and training for the engineers, builders, designers and architects of the future from September 2016.

 Two residential developments are now complete: Hampton Hargate (a community of around 1,700 homes), and Hampton Vale (with approximately 1,900 homes).
 Each neighbourhood has its own local centre with community facilities, shops and a primary school.
 Work is continuing on a third neighbourhood – Hempsted – and planning is underway on a fourth – the Hamptons – each with their own distinct character.

 Hampton’s central and commercial areas adjoin these developments and include the Serpentine Green shopping centre, Hampton College secondary and primary schools, and two business parks – Cygnet Park and Kingston Park.
 Eventually, the Hampton development will have up to 8,500 new homes spread over four local areas, with additional schools, local centres, leisure facilities, and commercial and retail areas providing more than 12,000 jobs.

 The Great Haddon project is an exciting new development of a 390 hectare site in the city’s southwest.
 It will deliver: